Visiting Punta Colorada, Uruguay: People, Whales, Fish, and Sea Currents Constantly Ebbing and Flowing

 Even the toponymic terminology locally is fluid.
 One of the beaches at Punta Colorada is called Playa San Francisco but also sometimes called La Mansa (i.e., the mild one); another of the beaches is called Playa Punta Colorada but also sometimes called La Brava (i.e., the bracing one).
 This difference in the condition of the waters is partly because on both the Uruguayan and Argentinian sides of the River Plate estuary the fluvial and ocean movements are interesting and significant (bringing about also their own maritime psychologies).
 In the winter what is known as the Malvinas current (2) can bring particularly cold waters, while northern winds and currents from Brazil bring warmer waters, especially in the summer.
 The rainwater is another varying factor to water conditions.
 Thus, like Punta del Este, another much larger peninsular Uruguayan resort, Punta Colorada can experience distinct mild and bracing beach conditions simultaneously.
 Degrees of salinity can also vary.

 So, do the waters off the coastline in the Punta Colorada / Piriápolis / Punta Ballena area really seem like sea or river?
 Well, this is not only a moot point, but in some ways goes to the heart of the geographical, historical and even diplomatic situation of Uruguay.
-Indeed, former President of Uruguay José Mujica would sometimes, in reference to diplomatic relations with neighbouring Argentina, refer to 'the river..which unites us' (3).
+Indeed, former President of Uruguay José Mujica would sometimes, in reference to diplomatic relations with neighbouring Argentina, speak of 'the river..which unites us' (3).
 From as far back as the Treaty of Tordesillas of 1497 the fluid dividing line between Portuguese and Spanish (and later Brazilian and United Provincial — afterwards, Argentinian) spheres of interest has been rooted in strong fluvial and maritime implications.
 In Uruguay's nearly 200 years of independence, therefore, it has occupied both geographically and psychologically a unique position.

 Punta Colorada is situated in the south of Uruguay's Maldonado department, along with a number of other, larger resorts.
 Some similar comments to those made above could also be made about other Uruguayan resorts on the Maldonado department coastline, although, with Punta Colorada being in the shape of a peninsula, the disparity in water conditions is especially marked.

 October 2, 2015